Skip to content

 B2B Commerce & Finance Reviewer

-4 fact checks verified
+5 fact checks verified

-Prices verified Mar 2026
+Prices verified May 2026

 ExpertSure is reader-supported.
 When you click through links on our site, we may earn a commission from the providers featured.
 This never influences our editorial recommendations.
 How we work

 The UK business cordless phone market has changed dramatically since the PSTN switch-off began.
-Analogue DECT phones that plug into a BT wall socket are being phased out – if your office cordless phones connect to a traditional landline, they will stop working by January 2027.
+Analogue DECT phones that plug into a BT wall socket are being phased out.
+If your office cordless phones connect to a traditional landline, they will stop working by January 2027.
 The replacement: IP-DECT phones that connect to your internet router and work with cloud phone systems like RingCentral, Vonage, and Dialpad.

 FREE QUOTE COMPARISON